-One of the biggest decisions to make when planning your wedding is selecting your venue.
-The experts at Longwood Venues want to help make this process just as easy as when you said YES.
+The experts at Longwood want to help make the venue decision just as easy as when you said YES.
 We have put together a list of what should be considered when booking your wedding venue.
-This decision will be setting the tone for your entire wedding day and we want to make sure you go into the hunt as knowledgeable as possible.
+The venue will be setting the tone for your entire wedding day and we want to make sure you go into the hunt as knowledgeable as possible.

 Being flexible is key when it comes to selecting your date.
 Available Saturdays are few and far between.
 However, if you are willing to book in 2020 or wouldn’t mind a Friday or Sunday wedding, you will have better luck finding a date and the prices may be more flexible.
 Furthermore, ask your salesperson if there are dates they need to fill due to short-term openings or recent cancellations.
 These dates can save you upwards of $10,000 and may help make your 2019 wedding dreams come true.